 Cells contain macromolecular machines composed of complex protein and/or nucleic acid assemblies that are essential for biological function.
-In the last decade there have been significant advances in our understanding of both the structures of such macromolecular machines, and their underlying molecular mechanisms for converting chemical or electrochemical energy into directed movement.
-In this module, students will be introduced to some of these macromolecular machines through dissection of key research papers in lectures and workshops.
-Students will learn how the mechanical action of these machines has been probed using biochemical and biophysical techniques, and how the resulting data were analysed to elucidate their mechanisms.
-Students will also gain an appreciation of how bionanotechnology has been inspired by and directly harnessed some of these natural nano-scale machines.
+In the last decade there have been significant advances in our understanding of both the structures of these macromolecular machines, and their underlying molecular mechanisms for converting chemical or electrochemical energy into directed movement.
+The module will introduce the physics of force generation and directed motion at the nanoscopic level, and provide an overview of the biophysical techniques used to study molecular machinery.
+The structure and mode of action of a range of exemplar molecular machines will be covered.
+We will also consider how bio-nanotechnology has inspired natural nano-scale machines.

-At the end of this module a student will be able to:
+Students who successfully complete this module will be able to:

 Describe the physics of force generation and directed motion at the nanoscopic level

 Compare and contrast the mechanisms used by molecular machines and motors to do mechanical work

 Describe the structure and architecture of the macromolecular machines covered in the module